-This Cannes excursion offers you a night out on the town.
+This Cannes excursion offers you a night out on the town with a private vehicle and driver.
 You'll have the chance to see the French Riviera's beautiful city lights at night and experience an evening among the rich and famous who come to vacation and party.

 When you met your driver at the pier, you will choose from one of the following options: